The Orient Express (professional wrestling): History

-American Wrestling Association
+American Wrestling Association (1986-1990)

 After Badd Company lost the AWA World Tag Team Championship, they split up and feuded with each other.
 Tanaka took on Sato as his partner and adopted a more martial arts based ring style.
 The two feuded with Diamond before together moving to the WWF in 1990.

-World Wrestling Federation
+World Wrestling Federation (1990-1992)

 In early 1990, manager Mr. Fuji split up the team known as The Powers of Pain (The Warlord and The Barbarian) as he sold their individual contracts to Slick who got the former and Bobby Heenan who received the latter, respectively.
 Fuji then brought in The Orient Express (Sato & Tanaka) as his latest threat to the WWF tag team division.
 While the Orient Express was supposed to represent Japan, Pat Tanaka was born in Hawaii.

 The Orient Express kicked off a prolonged feud with The Rockers (Shawn Michaels and Marty Jannetty) that started at WrestleMania VI, where Sato and Tanaka were victorious via countout after Sato threw salt in Jannetty's eyes while they were outside of the ring, and continued off and on for well over a year.
 The Orient Express got involved in the feud between Legion of Doom (Animal and Hawk) and Demolition (Ax, Smash and later Crush) as Fuji reconciled with former protegés Demolition and resumed managing them.
-The angle was also intended to phase out founder Demolition member Ax and refresh Demolition's edge as villains after a series of house show losses to the Legion of Doom and the Ultimate Warrior.
+The angle was also intended to phase out founder Demolition member Ax and refresh Demolition's edge as villains after a series of house show losses to the Legion of Doom and Ultimate Warrior.
 Following an incident in which all three Demolition members ran in on an Express vs LOD match and the manager and both his teams beat down Hawk and Animal six-on-two, WWF President Jack Tunney ordered that one Demolition member leave the WWF (this would be Ax) and the remaining two be placed under probation.
 Tunney additionally ordered the Orient Express, along with Fuji as an active wrestler, to take on the Legion of Doom in five man handicap tag matches in Demolition's place.
-The feud between the Legion of Doom and the Orient Express and Fuji was extremely one-sided despite the three on two advantage, due to the Legion of Doom’s massive size advantage.
+The feud between the Legion of Doom and the Orient Express and Fuji was extremely one-sided despite the three on two advantage, due to the Legion of Doom's massive size advantage.